Melbourne-Backpack/melbourne-backpack/README.md

 + Uploading images to Storage
 + Viewing personlized data for each user
 + Messaging real-time with others in the Melbourne Backpack's chat forum
-+ Commenting and rating on the available housing
++ Commenting and rating on the available student living
-+ Viewing online reviews from Google for the student living in Melbourne
++ Viewing online Sentiment Analysis internal rating system using reviews scraped from Google and the app user
 + Viewing real-time data Victoria transportation
 + Viewing shopping malls near CBD Melbourne
 + Viewing yours and others' profile information